derekchiang/thunder-docs/source/tutorials/build_dapp_on_thunder.md

 truffle deploy --reset
 ```

-Now go back to the DApp.
-You should see your new token now.
+Now go back to the DApp and make sure you are using Account 1 in MetaMask.
+You should see your new token with the amount you specified as the initial supply.

 ## Connecting to the Thunder testnet